-A vampire breast lift, or VBL as it is commonly called, involves injecting platelet-rich plasma into the bust to add subtle fullness and firmness to the breasts.
+A vampire breast lift, or VBL as it is commonly called, involves injecting growth factors into the bust to add subtle fullness and firmness to the breasts.
 VBL is known as a non-surgical alternative to implants since it does not require incisions or leave any scarring.

 If you’re pregnant, breastfeeding, or are at high risk for breast cancer, VBL might not be right for you.

 Some women may choose to get a revision lift after 10-15 years but a full mastopexy typically isn’t needed.
 The heavier the breasts, the more likely it is that they will start to sag again eventually.

 Often, yes.
 Removing a breast implant can cause lax skin tissue and may prompt Dr. Baker to recommend a lifting procedure.

 Mastopexy won’t make your breasts larger, but in some cases, it might make them look smaller.
 This is because some of the breast tissue and skin may need to be removed in order to raise the breasts into a higher, more youthful position.
 Patients looking for larger, perkier breasts may want to consider having breast augmentation in conjunction with a lift.
 In some cases, an implant alone will suffice.
 Each individual is different and you should talk to a skilled surgeon to determine the best treatment plan.

 While some scarring is to be expected with any surgical procedure, many patients find the results to be worth any mild scarring that may occur after surgery.
 Most scars become unnoticeable over time.